RodrigoNAlmeida/rodrigonalmeida.github.io/src/content/BlogPosts/topicsinalgebraiclogicanddualitytheory.md

 - Seminar 3.
 - Seminar 4.

+You can find some project presentation ideas [here](https://github.com/RodrigoNAlmeida/rodrigonalmeida.github.io/blob/main/projects/Amalgamation_Project/TADT_2024___Project_Ideas.pdf).
+Given the number of people involved, it is allowed to work in pairs (both for the presentation and the reports).
+If you have interest on a topic, feel free to approach the instructors about it.

 ### **Lecture Schedule**

 There will be four lectures and four seminars.
 These will take place in the following schedule; slides of the lectures will be added as lectures take place: